 Our fundamental investment approach capitalizes on the overwhelming need for investors, predominantly professional investors, to achieve short-term and relative-return-based results.
 This collective, short-term focus can create long-term price inefficiencies, because rewarding events and outcomes, even if visible and of large magnitude, which are 3 to 5 years in the future, have little utility to the average manager.
 This is one mechanism by which ignored and under-analyzed securities are created.
 We seek to exploit the resulting long-term pricing anomalies and unique opportunities in order to generate above average returns.

 All of our strategies are based on in-house research.
 The focus is on companies and instruments whose financial results and returns will be specific to their own circumstances – idiosyncratic, in industry jargon – rather than tied to the systemic variables that govern the major stock market indexes.

 The research is based on a long-horizon approach and focuses on absolute rather than relative returns.
 This allows us to make use of the opportunities created by – or ignored by – the short-term and trading liquidity needs of institutional investors and ETFs.
 The goal is to identify securities and construct portfolios with functional – as opposed to merely semantic or labelled – diversification.

-To accommodate differing preferences, our research strategies can, variously, be accessed via specific mutual funds, individually managed accounts or, for more specific objectives, customized individual portfolios and private partnership strategies.
+To accommodate differing preferences, our research strategies can, variously, be accessed via specific mutual funds, individually managed accounts or, for more specific objectives, customized individual portfolios and private partnerships.

 We are value oriented investors.
 Which is to say that we wish to buy something for less than it’s worth, with the expectation that it will provide an adequate future return.
 We do not purchase securities if we don’t believe this will happen; accordingly, it can often take quite a bit of time for an account to become fully invested.
 We consider investing cash the same as placing capital at risk; it should be done purposefully.
 If this sounds self-evident, that is not the way much investing is done.